horizon-eda/horizon-pool-convention/README.md

 1. Parts should be named for the exact MPN (manufacturer part number).
 Use the exact spelling from the "ordering information" section of the device's datasheet.
 2. The `Value` field does not necessarily contain the full MPN.
 It should be clear from the value what the part is without occupying too much space in the schematic.
 For example, for a general purpose resistor the resistance is generally enough for the schematic and a `INA219AIDCNR` can be shortened to `INA219A`
 3. Include sensible information like a description.
 Use the manufacturer's website for the datasheet link and not a third-party datasheet site.
+4. For parts with multiple gates, make sure that exchangeable gates remain excheangable in the schematic.
+Don't use different symbols for the same type of gate.
+5. If a part has multiple gates, make sure that each pin is only availabe via one gate.
+For example, a quad opamp's 4 opamp gates must not include the power pins of the package.
-4. Use inheritance for only slightly differing parts (like different packaging, temperature range, etc.).
+6. Use inheritance for only slightly differing parts (like different packaging, temperature range, etc.).

 ## Packages